oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- Section 3: RLS Policies for Each Table
+-- Section 2: RLS Policies for Each Table
 -- ================================================================================================

 -- ------------------------------------------------------------------------------------------------
 -- Table: user_roles
 -- ------------------------------------------------------------------------------------------------
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;
--- Policy: A user can see their own role.
-This is needed for the is_admin() function to work for the user checking their own status.
 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT TO authenticated
   USING (auth.uid() = user_id);

--- Policy: An admin user can see all user roles.
 CREATE POLICY "Admins can view all roles" ON public.user_roles FOR SELECT TO authenticated
   USING (is_admin());